vijaysharm/vijaysharm.github.io/_posts/2014-01-04-lessons-learned-google-io-part-1.md

 ---
 layout: post
-title: Lessons learned from the Google I/O Android application – Part 1: Fragments
+title: Lessons learned from the Google I/O Android application – Part 1
 ---
 *The Google I/O Android application has a plethora of knowledge useful to any developer looking for solutions to common development problems.
 The source code for the for the project can be found [here](https://code.google.com/p/iosched/).
 This series of articles aims to disect some of the nuggets of information I've found useful for my development.*